Home

 5. What style of music?
 Country, Rock, Metal, Rockabilly?

-Each style of music has it's sound, though there are no hard and fast rules.
+Each style of music has its sound though there are no hard and fast rules.

 Country is usually a Fender telecaster through a Fender amp like a twin.